Magicianred/Angularization/README.md

 <br>

 ### **How to Use NVM**
-**NVM's commands vary** due to different implementations so check your preferred NVM's documentation for details.
+**NVMs' commands vary** due to different implementations so check your preferred NVM's documentation for details.

 For ***NVM-Windows***, refer to the https://github.com/coreybutler/nvm-windows#usage page and section full description of all the commands.
 <br>